Important info to know when troubleshooting

 From here, go to Troubleshoot > Advanced Options > UEFI Firmware Settings.
 Hit the Restart button to continue.

-The computer will reboot but enter the BIOS at the end of it instead of bringing you to the login screen.
+The computer will reboot but enter the BIOS at the end instead of bringing you to the login screen.

-Once you’re in BIOS, hit the F9 key to bring up the Load Default Options prompt.
+Once you’re in BIOS, you can try to hit either the F9 or F5 keys to bring up the Load Default Options prompt.
 Clicking Yes will be enough to restore the default settings.
+This key may be different depending on your BIOS, but it’ll usually be listed at the bottom of the screen.

 You can also reset BIOS in the Security tab.
 Different motherboards have varying menu options but there will be one that would reset your BIOS.